Velogan-Boy/diagno-ai-zer/Readme.md

-# Disease Prediction using Machine Learning
+# Disease Prediction using Machine Learning (Diagn-AI-zer)

 This project aims to predict diseases based on symptoms using different machine learning algorithms, namely Decision Tree, Random Forest, K Nearest Neighbours, and Naïve Bayes Algorithm.
 The dataset used for this project is an open-source one hosted in Kaggle Data Repository, containing information on 4962 patients and 42 different diseases.